-Consistent with Colorado Revised Statutes 22-33-106(1)(a-q) and 22-12-105(3), the following conduct, occurring at school or on school grounds, at school-sanctioned activities or events, while being transported by school approved vehicles, or occurring off school property when the conduct has the required connection to school in accordance with governing law, may subject a student to suspension or expulsion:
+The following conduct, occurring at school or on school grounds, at schoolsanctioned activities or events, while being transported by school approved vehicles, or occurring off school property when the conduct has the required connection to school in accordance with governing law, may subject a student to suspension or expulsion:

-- Continued willful disobedience or open and persistent defiance of proper authority. - 2.
-Willful destruction or defacing of school property. - Behavior on or off school property which is detrimental to the welfare or safety of other pupils or of school personnel including behavior which creates a threat of physical harm to the child or other children. - 4.
-Declaration as a habitually disruptive student. - a.
+- Continued willful disobedience or open and persistent defiance of proper authority. - Willful destruction or defacing of school property.
+2 - Behavior on or off school property which is detrimental to the welfare or safety of other pupils or of school personnel including behavior which creates a threat of physical harm to the child or other children. - Declaration as a habitually disruptive student.
+4. - a.
 For purposes of this paragraph, "habitually disruptive student" means a child who has caused a material and substantial disruption three times or more during the course of the school year on school grounds, in a school vehicle or at a school activity or sanctioned event.
-Any student who is enrolled in a public school may be subject to being declared a habitually disruptive student.

-- b.
-The student and the parent, legal guardian, or legal custodian shall have been notified in writing of each disruption counted toward declaring the student as habitually disruptive and the student and parent, legal quardian, or legal custodian shall have been notified in writing and by telephone or other means at the home or the place of employment of the parent or legal guardian of the definition of "habitually disruptive student." - 5.
+Any student who is enrolled in a public school may be subject to being declared a habitually disruptive student. - b.
+The student and the parent, legal guardian, or legal custodian shall have been notified in writing of each disruption counted toward declaring the student as habitually disruptive and the student and parent, legal guardian, or legal custodian shall have been notified in writing and by telephone or other means at the home or the place of employment of the parent or legal guardian of the definition of "habitually disruptive student." - 5.
 The use, possession or sale of a drug or controlled substance. - 6.
 The commission of an act which if committed by an adult would be robbery pursuant to Part 3, Article 4, Title 18, C.R.S. or assault pursuant to Part 2, Article 3, Title 18, C.R.S. other than the commission of an act that would be third degree assault under C.R.S.
-18-3-204 if committed by an adult. - 7 Possessing a dangerous weapon without the authorization of the school or school district.
+18-3-204 if committed by an adult. - Possessing a dangerous weapon without the authorization of the school or 7. school district.
 In accordance with federal law, expulsion shall be mandatory and for no less than one full calendar year for a student who brings or possesses a firearm at school.
 The Superintendent or designee may modify the length of this federal requirement on a case-by-case basis.
 Such modification shall be in